What Does it Take to Be a Graduate Teaching Assistant?

 There were about 168,300 jobs for Graduate Teaching Assistant in 2016 (in the United States).
 New jobs are being produced at a rate of 7.7% which is above the national average.
 The Bureau of Labor Statistics predicts 12,900 new jobs for Graduate Teaching Assistant by 2026.
-The BLS estimates 14,400 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 14,400 job openings in this field each year.

 The states with the most job growth for Graduate Teaching Assistant are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Maine, Illinois, or North Dakota.
 These states have the worst job growth for this type of profession.